A Playlist (from 2018)

 And diamonds are forever

 "Love is clearly more than words, more than any love song can ever explain.
 Perhaps it is a collection of songs and lyrics, albums, we collect and compose during our wonderful life, some of us together most of the time, some of us a shorter.
 And when we get old, we can walk down the memory lane and sing them together in Karaoke evenings.
 Remember, as cheesy as it sounds, love is all around.
 It is in every breath you take, in every stitch, you make if you choose to see it that way.
 And the love you pass on through your hands, your words or songs, your example to other people and especially to the coming generations is your musical legacy for living forever and ever.
-There is also one song I've always kept close to my heart as time goes by, it gives me hope, it makes me smile and keeps my mind “evergreen” no matter what I have going on in my life.
+There is also one song I've always kept close to my heart as time goes by.
+It gives me hope, it makes me smile and keeps my mind “evergreen” no matter what I have going on in my life.
 It is What a Wonderful World by Louis Armstrong.
 Remember too, that you meet many shiny happy people during your life, but everybody hurts.
 Each and one of us have a different love song in our hearts, a different taste for music.
 I hope we all meet someone who understands our melody, wants to learn our lyrics and to compose a hit song together and to create a playlist over time.
 I hope we all have love in our hearts and in our lives.”

 The night was turning into the morning, blackbirds started singing a new day has come.
 It was time to let our hooks rest, it was time for the last rows of the lyrics as well.
 Thank you, my dear crochet friend.
 I turn to you should I sometimes get lost in the songs and the lyrics again.